Will a COVID mask protect you from wildfire smoke?

 “Generally, breathing smoke is not healthy for any of us,” Avol said.
 “But there are susceptible subgroups in our population at especially high risk.”

-Those include young children, pregnant mothers, patients with heart disease, asthma and with pre-existing respiratory disease such as chronic obstructive pulmonary disease or pulmonary fibrosis.
+These include young children, pregnant mothers, patients with heart disease, asthma and with pre-existing respiratory diseases such as chronic obstructive pulmonary disease or pulmonary fibrosis.

 So do COVID masks protect you from fire smoke?